 These are the “rigid” parts of your routines and the ones you’ll want to schedule first and then everything else around them.

 These are the things you want to keep doing because they are good for you in some way.

-1. Waking up: Wake up at around the same time every morning
+1. Wake up at around the same time every morning

 Waking up at around the same time every day will give you a sense of structure, AND it’ll help you get rid of your alarm for good.